zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ## Validate successful configuration

-Use the /registry endpoint to validate the successful configuration.
-The response should contain all API ML domains represented by apimlId and information about onboarded services.
+Use the `/registry` endpoint to validate successful configuration.
+The response should contain all API ML domains represented by `apimlId`, and information about onboarded services.

 ## Troubleshooting

+### ZWESG100W

-- ZWESG100W Cannot receive information about services on API Gateway with apimlId 'Gateway-CA32' because: Received fatal alert: certificate_unknown; nested exception is javax.net.ssl.SSLHandshakeException: Received fatal alert: certificate_unknown
+Cannot receive information about services on API Gateway with apimlId 'Gateway-CA32' because: Received fatal alert: certificate_unknown; nested exception is javax.net.ssl.SSLHandshakeException: Received fatal alert: certificate_unknown

+**Reason**
-  - The trust between the domain and the Cloud Gateway was not established.
+The trust between the domain and the Cloud Gateway was not established.

+**Action**
 Review your certificate configuration.

-- No debug messages similar to Gateway-CA32 completed with onComplete are produced.
+### No debug messages similar to Gateway-CA32 completed with onComplete are produced

+ **Reason**
-  - Domain Gateway is not correctly onboarded to Discovery Service in Central API ML.
+ Domain Gateway is not correctly onboarded to Discovery Service in Central API ML.

+ **Action**
  Review Gateway static definition.
 Check the Central Discovery Service dashboard if the domain Gateway is displayed.

 ## Onboarding domain cloud-gateway service to central discovery service

-The central Cloud Gateway can onboard all domain’s cloud-gateways.
-This can be achieved by similar to gateway’s additional registrations:
+The central Cloud Gateway can onboard Cloud Gateways of all domains.
+This can be achieved similar to additional registrations of the Gateway:

 ### Dynamic configuration: YML